Avaiga/taipy-doc/docs/relnotes.md

   recent updates.

 <h6 style="font-size: 1.2em"><strong><code>taipy-core</code></strong></h6>
+2.1.1

+- Add overload type descriptions for the `taipy.get()` method that supports multiple different combinations of argument types.

 2.1.0

 - Deprecation of the data node _cacheable_ property.
 It is replaced by _skippable_ property on tasks.